-4.1 Each cake or tablet shall be well wrapped and the wrapper shall be marked legibly and indelibly with the following:
+4.1 Each cake or tablet shall be well wrapped and the wrapper shall be marked legibly and indelibly with the following :

+a) Name of the product as "Baby Soap";

+b) Name and address of the manufacturer including country of origin (NOTE: Name and address of the manufacturer and the distributor should be marked on imported products);

+SLS 547 : 2009

-- a) Name of the product as 'Toilet Soap"; - b) Name and address of the manufacturer including country of origin (NOTE: Name and address of the manufacturer and the distributors need to be marked on imported products); - c) Registered trade mark, if any ; - d) Brand name, if any ; - e) Net mass in gram at declared total fatty matter (TFM) ; - f) Batch or code or lot identification number; and - g) Date of manufacture and best before / shelf life (NOTE : Date of manufacture may be used as the batch no. /lot identification no. / code no. if one batch is manufactured during the day.).
+c) Registered trade mark, if any ;

+- d) Brand name, if any ; - e) Net mass in gram at declared TFM;

+f) Batch or code or lot identification number ; and

+g) Date of manufacture and best before / shelf life (NOTE : Date of manufacture may be used as the batch no. /lot identification no. / code no. if one batch is manufactured during the day.).

-4.2 Where more than one cake or tablet are packed into containers, each container shall be marked legibly and indelibly with the following :
+4.2 Where more than one cake or tablet is packed into container, each container shall be marked legibly and indelibly with the following :

-- a) Name of the product as 'Toilet Soap"; - b) Name and address of the manufacturer including country of origin (NOTE: Name and address of the manufacturer and the distributors need to be marked on imported products); - c) Registered trade mark, if any ; - d) Number of soap tablets / cakes in each container ; and - e) Batch or code or lot identification number (NOTE : Date of manufacture may be used as the batch no. /lot identification no. / code no. if one batch is manufactured during the day.).
+a) Name of the product as "Baby Soap";

+b) Name and address of the manufacturer including country of origin (NOTE: Name and address of the manufacturer and the distributors need to be marked on imported products);

+c) Registered trade mark, if any ;

+d) Number of soap tablets / cakes in each container ; and

+e) Batch or code or lot identification number (NOTE : Date of manufacture may be used as the batch no. /lot identification no. / code no. if one batch is manufactured during the day.).